-When Charles Manson emerged from his incarceration on Terminal Island in 1967 the world had changed.
-At thirty-two he had spent almost half of his life in a correctional institution but the America that he stepped out into felt alien to him.
-Manson had developed some musical skills while an inmate at McNeil Island, the facility where he had been incarcerated for the first five years of his sentence, having been taken under the wing of a gangster called Alvin Karpis, who taught Manson the basics of playing guitar.
-Despite the age difference, with veteran criminal Karpis thirty years older than his new friend, the two became almost inseparable during their time together.
+When Charles Manson emerged from his incarceration on Terminal Island in 1967, the world had changed.
+At thirty-two he had spent half of his life in a correctional institution and the America that he stepped out into felt alien to him.
+Manson had developed some musical skills while an inmate at McNeil Island, the facility where he had resided for the first five years of his sentence, having been taken under the wing of a gangster called Alvin Karpis.
+Despite the age difference, with veteran criminal Karpis almost thirty years older than his new friend, the two became almost inseparable during their time together and Karpis taught Manson the basics of playing guitar.

-Having become too reliant on life in prison, when Manson was finally released during the summer of love he realised that he was terrified at the thought of re-entering society.
-‘I was afraid of trying to cope in a world that I had never understood,’ he admitted to Neul Emmons.
+Having become too reliant on life in prison, when Manson was finally released during the Summer of Love he realised that he was terrified at the thought of re-entering society.
+‘I was afraid of trying to cope in a world that I had never understood,’ he admitted to author Nuel Emmons.
 ‘I had my music, but I was afraid that if I depended on it too strongly, I would fail at that too.’
-With no clear understanding of what was expected of him and no family or friends who could provide support Manson managed to hitch a ride from a prison driver who offered him lodging for his first night of freedom.
+With no clear understanding of what was expected of him and no family or friends who could provide support, Manson managed to hitch a ride from a prison driver who offered him lodging for his first night of freedom.

 His salvation would be the streets of San Francisco which, in 1967, was the cornerstone of the American counterculture.
-While the country was enraged by the war in Vietnam and the civil rights movements, both of which were broadcast on the news in all their uncensored horror, San Francisco had become a haven for those who had embraced what the mainstream referred to as the hippie lifestyle.
-Psychedelic drugs and sex were in endless supply and the city’s music scene was rich and vibrant, with local acts like the Big Brother and the Holding Company and Jefferson Airplane dominating the clubs and bars.
+While the country was enraged by the war in Vietnam and the civil rights movement, both of which were broadcast on the news in all their uncensored horror, the city had become a haven for those who had embraced what the mainstream referred to as the hippie lifestyle.
+Psychedelic drugs and sex were in endless supply and the city’s music scene was rich and vibrant, with local acts like Big Brother and the Holding Company and Jefferson Airplane dominating the clubs and bars.

 ‘Other than the love and hallucinogenic drugs, I did not participate in mind trips or rituals.
 Nor did I get involved in all the protests concerning the Vietnam War,’ he claimed.
 ‘I observed all that was going on with keen interest, but at that time I was not into controlling anyone or being controlled.
 My trip was being free!’
 Haight-Ashbury was not without its problems, however, as each year hundreds of homeless youths made their way to the city in the hope of escaping from their poverty and lonely existence, only for their unclaimed bodies to be found on the street.
 It would seem that even a counterculture paradise such as San Francisco had a dark underbelly.